 Businesses can negate the disadvantages of using email in different ways.
 We’ve spoken about how planning your email communications can keep your employees stay engaged, and how choosing the right internal communications channel can help avoid issues like oversaturation.

 Using a dedicated internal communication tool like ContactMonkey can eliminate many of the negative aspects of email.
 ContactMonkey helps businesses centralize their internal communications; create, send, and track both email and SMS employee communications from your Outlook or Gmail inbox.

 If you run into trouble with your business emails, ContactMonkey provides full support for you and your team to help you reach and exceed your internal communication goals.
 To see how ContactMonkey can work for your business, you can try a free demo whenever you’d like.

 Although it has its disadvantages, email remains overwhelmingly beneficial for businesses.
 As a passive form of internal communication that nonetheless demands attention from recipients, email’s versatility for numerous business uses separate email from its other communication counterparts.

 Email’s full potential can be unlocked via various tools.
 For internal communications, ContactMonkey’s all-in-one email tool provides businesses with a suite of features that expand the capabilities of their employee emails.
 Create stunning emails, optimize your sending, and measure your success all from your existing email inbox.

-To see ContactMonkey in action, book a free demo to see how our internal communications software can improve your existing internal communications:
+To see why ContactMonkey is a top Mailchimp alternative, main Staffbase competitor, and Poppulo competitor, book a free demo to see how our internal communications software can improve your existing internal communications: